brodybits/brodybits.github.io/_posts/2015-10-26-populating-cordova-sqlite-storage-with-the-jquery-api.md

 As a result, you *should* have a Cordova project that has logging enabled, [Cordova-sqlite-storage plugin](https://github.com/litehelpers/Cordova-sqlite-storage) installed, and multi-domain "whitelisting" enabled.

-## Fix Content-Security-Policy meta tag
+## UPDATED: Content-Security-Policy meta tag

 The credit for this section goes to the [accepted answer](http://stackoverflow.com/a/31714491) to [this Stack Overflow question](http://stackoverflow.com/questions/31506957/ajax-call-on-cordova-ios-securityerror-dom-exception-18), at least for iOS.

 It took me 2-3 hours of searching, trial, and error last week to discover this one.
 As of this writing, the Cordova default project template has a limited `Content-Security-Policy` setting in the meta tag.
+This will block queries to most domains.

+### Easy solution

-Please fix the `Content-Security-Policy` meta tag in `www/index.html` according to [the accepted answer](http://stackoverflow.com/a/31714491):
+Fix the `Content-Security-Policy` meta tag in `www/index.html` according to [the accepted answer](http://stackoverflow.com/a/31714491):

 <!-- ref: http://html5doctor.com/cite-and-blockquote-reloaded/ -->
 <div style="padding-left: 40px; overflow-x: auto"> <!-- blockquote -->